December 5, 2022 | Community Partners

-The holidays are just around the corner.
-You may be racking your brain trying to think of the perfect gift for that special child in your life.
+With the holidays just around the corner, you may be racking your brain trying to think of the perfect gift for a beloved child in your own life.
 Or, maybe you would like to do something special for children in your community.
 Don’t know where to start?
 We’ve got you covered with these book giving ideas!